multi-learn/summit/README.md

 ### Dataset compatibility

 In order to start a benchmark on your own dataset, you need to format it so SuMMIT can use it.

-##### If you already have an HDF5 dataset file it must be formatted as :

-* One dataset for each view called `ViewI` with `I` being the view index with 2 attribures :
-    * `attrs["name"]` a string for the name of the view
-    * `attrs["sparse"]` a boolean specifying whether the view is sparse or not (WIP)

-* One dataset for the labels called `Labels` with one attribute :
-    * `attrs["names"]` a list of strings encoded in utf-8 naming the labels in the right order

-* One group for the additional data called `Metadata` containing at least 1 dataset :
-    * `"example_ids"`, a numpy array of type `S100`, with the ids of the examples in the right order
-* And three attributes :
-    * `attrs["nbView"]` an int counting the total number of views in the dataset
-    * `attrs["nbClass"]` an int counting the total number of different labels in the dataset
-    * `attrs["datasetLength"]` an int counting the total number of examples in the dataset

-The `format_dataset.py` file is documented and can be used to format a multiview dataset in a SuMMIT-compatible HDF5 file.
+To do so, a [python script](https://gitlab.lis-lab.fr/baptiste.bauvin/summit/-/blob/master/format_dataset.py) is provided.

+For more information, see [Example 6](http://baptiste.bauvin.pages.lis-lab.fr/summit/tutorials/example4.html)

 ### Running on your dataset